-When both restricted and unrestricted resources are available for use, it is the City's policy to use restricted resources first, then unrestricted.
-It is the City's policy to use committed funds first then assigned funds and lastly use unassigned funds when all are available for use in satisfying the expenditure.
+When both restricted and unrestricted resources are available for use, it is the City's policy to use the budget process to determine when restricted resources will be used.
+Although restricted resources may be available for an eligible expenditure, other resources may be used if the city considers a different expenditure would be a more appropriate use of the restricted resources.
+It is the City's policy to generally use committed funds first then assigned funds and lastly use unassigned funds when all are available for use in satisfying the expenditure.
+Exceptions to this may be made during the budget process.